Doctor insights on:

 What are norepinephrine and epinephrine's effects on heart rate, blood pressure, vasoconstriction, sensitivity to pain, and heat production.

 EPI: It increases heart rate and blood pressure (sometimes dangerously).
 It causes vasoconstriction.
 Variable effect on pain but generally increases sensitivity and because it ramps up your metabolism it increases heat production.
 Follow your docs instructions very carefully and don't freelance. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Hyposecretion of epinephrine and norepinephrine
+- Epinephrine and norepinephrine effects

 - What is the difference between norepinephrine and epinephrine?